JellyRollJunior/leet-code-journal/README.md

  - #121 Best Time to Buy and Sell Stocks: Don't use data structures unnecessarily and Don't over engineer code.
  - #217 Contains Duplicate: An easy question to solve using HashSet.
  - #253 Maximum Subarray*: Decide on an approach (follow instinct) and work out cases.
 I had the right idea but thought I could work everything out in my head.
 When in doubt, put pen to paper.
- - #191 Number of 1 bits: an easy question but smart use of bit operators can save a lot of time compared to "dumb" use of bit operators like I did like makeing use of bit mask to save if statements when checking if odd or not! so smart!
+ - #191 Number of one bits: an easy question but smart use of bit operators can save a lot of time compared to "dumb" use of bit operators like I did like makeing use of bit mask to save if statements when checking if odd or not! so smart!
  - #338 Counting Bits: I got the N Log N solution and mistakenly rested on my laurels.
 Don't get cocky!!!
 Always try to reuse previous work done if applicable.

 ## Reflections - medium